L-Theanine: How It Works Benefits, Dosage, and More

 How does L-theanine work?

-Animal and cell culture models suggest that L-theanine inhibits glutamate, the major excitatory “fast” neurotransmitter released by nerve cells.Kakuda T. Neuroprotective effects of theanine and its preventive effects on cognitive dysfunction.
+Animal and in-vitro models suggest that L-theanine inhibits glutamate, the major excitatory “fast” neurotransmitter released by nerve cells.Kakuda T. Neuroprotective effects of theanine and its preventive effects on cognitive dysfunction.
 Pharmacol Res.
 2011 Aug;64(2):162-8.
 Glutamate activity in the brain and nervous system is tightly controlled but some people can have problems with its regulation.

 Too much glutamate is associated with depression, anxiety, and neurological conditions such as Alzheimer’s, Huntington’s, and Parkinson’s disease.Sanacora G, et al. Towards a glutamate hypothesis of depression: an emerging frontier of neuropsychopharmacology for mood disorders.
 Neuropharmacology.
 2012;62(1):63-77.
 Lewerenz J, et al. Chronic Glutamate Toxicity in Neurodegenerative Diseases-What is the Evidence?
 Front Neurosci.
 2015 Dec 16;9:469.